-If you have any questions about this report or concerning your water utility, please contact Robert Stout, Operations Manager, or Phillip Jones, Operator, at 501-982-0734.
+If you have any questions about this report or concerning your water utility, please contact Robert Stout, Operations Manager, at 501-982-0734.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the second Tuesday of each month at 6:30 PM at Concord Methodist Church located at 150 Concord Road off Highway 89.
+If you want to learn more, please contact Robert Stout at the number above.